Writer / Kristen Pawlak

 Flowers and plants can be visually and aromatically soothing.
 Certain scents can have a calming effect.
 White candles can add an air of serenity.
 Natural sunlight does wonders for one’s attitude.
 Let the sunshine in.

 If you have the space, create a reading or TV nook with a comfy upholstered chair, a chaise lounge, or a love seat.
+Have a look at TV beds that comes with free delivery.

 A small landing can be the perfect place to be transformed into an intimate reading room.
 A little love seat can be perfect for lounging.
 A closed book cabinet with glass doors could make for a classic library, and display for keepsakes and photos to conjure up those sentimental memories.
 Add an oversized coffee table to also serve as a place for resting the feet.
 Finish it off with a small accent chair to offer seating for a guest.